 LLC Protection for Members' Personal Debt in Washington DC

-If you are concerned about liability protection from personal creditors, you should consider having more than one LLC member.
-The second member/owner can be a spouse or relative, provided that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.
+All of the foregoing makes the District of Columbia one of the least attractive places in which to form a SMLLC as far as protection from personal creditors goes.
+To avoid application of the District of Columbia’s SMLLC rules and obtain the fullest limited liability possible, a District of Columbia LLC should have at least two members.
+The second member can be a spouse or relative as long as that person is treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 Alternatively, you could form your SMLLC in one of the 50 states--many have LLC laws that are much more debtor-friendly LLC laws than the District of Columbia's law.
 Such states include Delaware, Nevada, or Wyoming.
 You do not have to form your SMLLC in the District of Columbia even if it is the place you live, do business, or own property.
 However, there is no guarantee that the District of Columbia courts (or other courts in any of the 50 states) will apply the law of the state where you formed your SMLLC, rather than the less favorable District of Columbia LLC law.
 This is a complex legal issue with no definitive answer.
 Moreover, forming your SMLLC outside the District of Columbia will increase your costs: Your LLC will have to qualify to do business in the District of Columbia and pay the same taxes and as any other LLC, as well as the fees to form your LLC in Nevada, Delaware, or elsewhere.
 Consult an experienced business lawyer for more information.